electricalwind/data7/Readme.md

 * CVSS severity score
 * bugs ids (if existing)
 * list of impacted versions
-* list of commits that fixed the vulnerability
+* list of commits that fixed the vulnerability which contains:
-    * commits contains:
-        * hash
+	- hash
-        * timestamp
+	- timestamp
-        * message
+	- message
-        * fixes (files in their states before and after fix)
+	- fixes (files in their states before and after fix)

 ## Why?

 When investigating a vulnerability, a security analyst need as much information as possible on it and usually reports are a good starting point.
 However, the most insightful piece of information on the vulnerability is usually the fix that was created to solve it.
 From the fix, the origin of the vulnerability and its type can be determined.
 Fixes when available can be found as separated links in the reports but it is far from being always the case.